Piano Concerto No. 14 (Mozart): History

-The Piano Concerto in E-flat is the first work that Mozart entered into a notebook of his music which he kept for the rest of his life, indicating the main themes and dates of completion of each work.
-From this primary source, we learn that he finished the concerto on February 9, 1784.
+The Piano Concerto in E-flat is the first work that Mozart entered into his personal catalog, a notebook of his music which he kept for the rest of his life, indicating the main themes and dates of completion of each work.
+From this primary source, it is known that he finished the concerto on 9 February 1784.
+Mozart had begun the concerto while writing the three previous ones for his subscription concerts of 1782–1783.
+However, he did not resume work on it until 1784, when he completed it alongside the 15th and 16th concertos (K. 450 and 451).
+In a letter to his father, having mentioned the technical difficulty of these concertos, Mozart then adds "The one in E-flat does not belong at all to the same category.
+It is a concerto of an entirely special manner."

-In the same year, he wrote several concertos in succession, and in a letter to his father that May, wrote of the 15th and 16th concertos (K. 450 and 451) that he "could not choose between them," but that "the one in E-flat [No. 14] does not belong at all to the same category.
-It is one of a quite peculiar kind...".
-The 14th is regarded as being the first of the mature series of concertos Mozart wrote, and indeed, commentators such as Girdlestone and Hutchings valued it as one of the best, particularly as all three movements are of the highest standard.
+The concerto was composed for his pupil Barbara Ployer.

+While critics such as Charles Rosen, Cuthbert Girdlestone and Arthur Hutchings have hailed K. 450 and K. 451 as heralding a new epoch in Mozart's concerto writing, opinions on K. 449 are more qualified.
+Girdlestone regarded it as "something exceptional", describing the first movement as "born of an unstable, restless mood, sometimes petulant and irascible".
+Alfred Einstein noted its singular character, commenting that "Mozart never wrote another concerto like it, either before or afterwards."

 Like his earlier concertos, Nos.
-11, K. 413, 12, K. 414, and 13, K. 415, Mozart wrote the E-flat Piano Concerto for his subscription concerts, "either with a large orchestra with wind instruments or merely a quattro" [with string quartet].
+11, K. 413, 12, K. 414, and 13, K. 415, Mozart wrote the E-flat Piano Concerto for his subscription concerts, "either with a large orchestra with wind instruments or merely a quattro".
+Neal Zaslaw has pointed out that this most likely meant performance with a string section of four parts, rather than one instrument to each part.

 Structure

-The concerto is scored for 2 oboes, 2 French horns and strings, and it is in three movements:
+The concerto is scored for 2 oboes, 2 horns and strings, and it is in three movements: